Theme

 Editorial note

-Nemotron 3.5 ASR gives readers a current official artifact for inspecting streaming speech-to-text choices, including model-card details, setup paths, language tiers, evaluation notes, and license terms.
+The Nemotron 3.5 ASR model card is useful for inspecting streaming speech-to-text choices, including setup paths, language tiers, evaluation notes, and license terms.

 Source links